rollup/rollupjs.org/guide/en/01-faqs.md

 Rollup strives to implement the specification for ES modules, not necessarily the behaviors of Node.js, npm, `require()`, and CommonJS.
 Consequently, loading of CommonJS modules and using Node's module location resolution logic are both implemented as optional plugins, not included by default in the Rollup core.
 Just `npm install` the [ComomnJS](https://github.com/rollup/rollup-plugin-commonjs) and [node-resolve](https://github.com/rollup/rollup-plugin-node-resolve) plugins and then enable them using a `rollup.config.js` file and you should be all set.

+### Is Rollup meant for building libraries or applications?

+Rollup is already used by many major JavaScript libraries, and can also be used to build the vast majority of applications.
+However, Rollup doesn't yet support a few specific advanced features that can sometimes be useful when building applications, most notably code splitting and [dynamic imports at runtime](https://github.com/tc39/proposal-dynamic-import).
+If your project needs either of those, you may be better off with [Webpack](https://webpack.js.org/).

 ### Who made the Rollup logo?
 It's lovely.

 I know!
 It was made by [Julian Lloyd.](https://twitter.com/jlmakes)